fowlertm/semiTakeHome/README.md

 For the purposes of this PoC, I've elected to only use the `books.csv` file.

-In the opening lines of `data_processing.py` this file has been loaded and lightly processed (renaming columns, etc.) to make it suitable for populating the schema (more on this momentarily.)
+In the opening lines of `data_processing.py` this file has been loaded and lightly processed (renaming and standardizing the columns, etc.) to make it suitable for populating the schema (more on this momentarily.)

 ## Working with Weaviate
 Weaviate is an open source ​​vector database and search engine.
 Vectors are arrays (i.e. lists) of numbers, and they are ubiquitous in machine learning.
 Computers only operate on numbers, so before an algorithm can be trained to generate captions, answer questions, or translate a language, the inputs must be represented mathematically.